 Each study year consists of 60 European Credits (ECs).
-At the end of the first study year, the Propaedeutic Phase, students need to obtain at least 45 of these 60 ECs to be allowed to continue with their studies.
+At the end of the first study year, the Propaedeutic Phase, students need to obtain at least 45 of these 60 ECs to be allowed to enter the main phase of their study programme.
 To obtain credits, a module must be marked a 5.5 or higher.
-At the end of semester 2, students receive a Binding Study Advice, which is based on the number of credits achieved.
-Further information is available in the official 2022-2023 Teaching and Examination Regulations (TER) under this link TER
+Further information is available in the official 2023-2024 Teaching and Examination Regulations (TER) under this link TER